Devon Rex vs Sphynx: Differences and Characteristics

 Which Cat Is Right for You?

 Both cats are not that hard to take care of.
-They have almost the same personalities with their quirky and silly natures and playful sides.
-Grooming needs are different, but neither one of them is high on maintenance.
+They have almost the same personalities, with quirky and silly natures and playful sides.
+Grooming needs differ, but neither one is high on maintenance.
 They can do well on their own when it comes to exercise too.
-You can consider how they both look to ultimately decide which cat suits your preference and of course, see what lifestyle you have that can support either one of them!
+So you can consider how they both look to decide which catsuit your preference and, of course, see what lifestyle you have that can support either of them!